imponeer/composer-custom-commands/README.md

 }
 ```

-### 3. Create or edit config section in projects composer.json and add there section `commands` with PHP class names of commands that should be added to composer
+### 3. Create or edit config section in projects composer.json and add there section `custom-commands` with `commands` key and add there PHP class names of commands that should be added to composer

 This should look something like this:
 ```javascript